 A third (very closely related to the second) item, is heat.
 Turn your furnace down.
-If your fingers tips are not throbbing and your pipes are not frozen, ‘everything is going to be all right’.
-A sweatshirt, knit cap, a pair of wool socks and slippers can go a long way to replace forced hot air.
+If your finger tips are not throbbing and your pipes are not frozen, “everything is going to be all right.”
+A sweatshirt, knit cap, a pair of wool socks, and slippers can go a long way to replace forced hot air.
 And with both these things there is the added incentive of lower utility bills.

-The fifth step you can do is buy in bulk.
-Nearly all the major food chains and the smaller, more health conscience stores have bulk food sections.
+The fifth step you can take is to buy in bulk.
+Nearly all the major food chains and the smaller, more health-conscious stores have bulk food sections.
 Buying in bulk also creates healthy meals.
 Cooking from scratch eliminates processed foods (especially unnatural fats and sugars).

-Another thing you can do in order to “go green” is to Stop contributing to the waste problem.
-Three simple practices will help to end your deadly contribution: Carry your own Cup when you frequent your favorite coffee shop; Bring your own bag when you go shopping; Drink tap water instead of drinking bottled water.
+Another thing you can do in order to “go green” is to stop contributing to the waste problem.
+Three simple practices will help to end your deadly contribution: carry your own cup when you frequent your favorite coffee shop, bring your own bag when you go shopping, and drink tap water instead of drinking bottled water.

-Finally, think smart and shop for your course materials online.
+Finally, think smartly and shop for your course materials online.
 You'll save time, money, and effort by switching to online textbooks.
 It makes little sense to shop at a university bookstore anymore.
-Prices are often inflated and the process of venturing out to the store and hauling the books back to your room is both time consuming and painful.
+Prices are often inflated and the process of venturing out to the store and hauling the books back to your room is both time-consuming and painful.

-What other things do you think that college students can do to go green?
+What other things do you think college students can do to go green?